top of page

 That said, “healthy” depends on context.
 Replacing large amounts of sugar with stevia is a smart move, but relying on very sweet-tasting foods (even with stevia) can keep sugar cravings alive.

-1. Is Stevia Bad for You?
+Is Stevia Bad for You?

 Yes, stevia is safe for most people.
 Global health organisations like the FDA, the European Food Safety Authority (EFSA), and the World Health Organization (WHO) have reviewed research and declared stevia leaf extract safe for daily use.

+However, it’s essential to understand that raw stevia extract is not approved, but the extract is.
 The acceptable daily intake (ADI) set by JECFA is up to 4 mg per kg of body weight per day (measured as steviol equivalents).
 For example, a 60-kg person could safely consume the equivalent sweetness of up to 24 packets of stevia per day.
 Most people consume far less.

 • Bitter aftertaste: Some find that stevia leaves a slightly bitter or liquorice-like taste.